aaronshaf/web-development/aria.md

 ## Questions

 * Difference between title, label, and description?
 * Difference between describedby and labelledby?
+* Aria-specific differences between
- * Aria-specific difference between disabled and hidden?
+ * disabled and hidden?
- * Aria-specific difference between pressed, selected, checked?
+ * pressed, selected, checked?
+ * grid and table?

 ## See also